slysherz/MineSweeper-Solver/README.md

 TODO:
- * Decouple the solver from the game engine (makePlay and alikes);
+ * Make the solver independant the game engine (makePlay and alikes); almost done
  * Clean main function;
- * Include the group with all the cells (maybe use a pointer in the struct instead of 2D array);
+ * Include the group with all the cells;

  To compile the program just use make.